Join the Largest Ostomy Community

 Hi, I have had a colostomy for almost 3 years now.
 I have also gained a few pounds because of this and the COVID-19 thing.
-Can anyone tell me what the safest and best exercise to do is?
+Can anyone tell me what the safest and best exercise to do?
 Thanks in advance.
-I'm new to this site.
-It may take me a little while to get used to the site.
+New to this site.
+It may take me a little to get used to the site.

 Walking is safe